The Euro involves:

 - Growth and Stability Pact.
 In theory there are limits on government borrowing, national debt and fiscal policy.
 However, in practice member countries have often violated the strict limits on government borrowing.

-Problems of the Euro
+Problems and costs of the Euro

 - Interest rates not suitable for whole Eurozone.
 A common monetary policy involves a common interest rate for the whole eurozone area.
 However, the interest rate set by the ECB may be inappropriate for regions which are growing much faster or much slower than the Eurozone average.
 For example, in 2011, the ECB increased interest rates because of fears of inflation in Germany.
 However, in 2011, southern Eurozone members were heading for recession due to austerity packages.
 The higher interest rates set by the ECB were unsuitable for countries such as Portugal, Greece and Italy.